redhat-appstudio/rhtap-cli/installer/charts/tssc-openshift/README.md

 # Openshift

-This chart prepares the cluster for the full deployment of RHTAP.
+This chart prepares the cluster for the full deployment of TSSC.